Additional Bhutan Travel Destinations

 Please refresh the page and try again.

-Have more time, second trip to Bhutan or looking for something specific?
+Have time for a second trip to Bhutan, or looking for something specific?
 Here are some additional highlights and destinations to consider when creating your Bhutan custom travel plan.
-If this is your first trip to Bhutan, visit our essential travel to Bhutan page to discover must-see sites, attractions and travel destinations.
+If this is your first trip to Bhutan, visit our Essential Bhutan page to discover must-see sites and things to do in Bhutan.

 Bumthang Cultural Trek